- How to Apply

 Step 8.
 Return to Collect Your Passport and Visa

-If you are issued the visa, you will be given a date and time to collect your passport and visa.
+If your visa application is approved, you will be given a date and time to collect your passport and visa.